 How to Avoid Too Much Hand Sanitizer Expiring

-That’s because you only ever need a few drops of hand sanitizer to totally disinfect your hands (just make sure your hands get saturated!).
+That’s because you only ever need a few drops of sanitizer for hands to totally disinfect your hands (just make sure your hands get saturated!).
 Using more than necessary doesn’t exactly hurt you, but it doesn’t help, either.

 Meanwhile, hand sanitizer you don’t use just sits there and the alcohol continues to slowly evaporate.

 Our advice?
-Purchase hand sanitizer as you need it.
+Purchase sanitizer for hands as you need it.

 For instance, pick up a new bottle of hand sanitizer as your current bottle reaches below the halfway point.
 This will ensure you always have a fresh bottle of hand sanitizer ready to go when you need it.

-The bottom line is this: don’t buy so much hand sanitizer that you can’t use it all, and you won’t have to worry about your hand sanitizer expiring in the first place.
+The bottom line is this: don’t buy so much sanitizer for hands that you can’t use it all, and you won’t have to worry about your hand sanitizer expiring in the first place.